paradox-tt/Notes/WagMedia.md

 Tips are rewarded liberally, the magnitude of each reward is smaller but the numbers tally to a large expenditure.
 Tips based content comprises about [66%](https://www.youtube.com/watch?v=BnpsO-Bfyko&t=412s&ab_channel=TheKusamarian) of Wagmedia's expenditure.

-It would be good to analyze empirical data on the topic which I believe is forthcoming.
+It would be good to have easier access to empirical data.
+I believe this is forthcoming and would make analysis easier.

 ### 2) Quality of content